 This chocolate brownie pie, known in some parts as tar heel pie, seems to have been created expressly for folks who crave chocolate brownies so impossibly fudgy they’re simply too gooey to consume out of hand.
 Hence this pie, intended to be daintily attacked with a fork.
-Serve with a scoop of ice cream, natch.–Renee Schettler Rossi
+No complaints here.–Renee Schettler

 - 1 tablespoon granulated sugar

 - 1/2 teaspoon salt